edkreuk/FMD_FRAMEWORK/FMD_DATA_LOGGING.md

 ![FMD_Logging](/Images/FMD_Logging.png)

 > [!NOTE]
 > A semantic model for audit and logging reports is not yet available.
-You can use the raw data in the `audit.PipelineExecution` table to build custom monitoring and
+You can use the raw data in the `audit.PipelineExecution` table to build custom monitoring and logging